Newly Public Domain Works

 The Cokato Copyright Attorney shares excerpts from selected works that are in the public domain now.

-by Minnesota attorney Thomas James (not Ernest Hemingway, the guy in the picture)
+Minnesota attorney Thomas James is not Ernest Hemingway, the guy in the picture.

 I am, of course, late with this.
 Where other writers have simply listed works by author, title and description, however, this article includes quotations from them.
 Does it get any better than this?
 I think not.